Update June 10, 2017

 - media reports of an assassination attempt on Saif al-Islam were pure fabrication.

 However, the Rishvanna Military Council provided an informative comment and a copy of a letter that this report is based on, which raise questions about the veracity of the above statement and the motivations of the various actors behind it.

 We have a more credible report posted by the Popular Front for the Liberation of Libya in which we read that,

 “An informed source in the city of Zintan stated there was a high level security alert within the battalion of Abu Bakr Siddiq, issued by the parliament of Tobruk and the Council of Zintan elders, to protect the captive Saif al-Islam Qaddafi.
 The source added that the alert came after receiving information about the mobilization of militias in the city of Zintan intent on attacking Saif al-Islam Qaddafi’s residence (place of detention).”

 This is not the first attempt to be made on Saif’s life by hostiles inside Zintan and it begs the question, why is he being held there if security is precarious? ( See: PFLL Confirm Assassination Attempt on Saif Al Islam was Thwarted | Reports of Assassination Attempt on Saif Al Islam Qaddafi)

 In a separate report published by the PFLL, we read again that “Saif al-Islam is still imprisoned in Zintan, and although [Zintan] welcomed the amnesty law, [he] remains under house arrest.”

-If there are further delays in Saif assuming a public role, it is our duty to challenge those charged with keeping him safe, those who continue to detain him unlawfully, defying the general amnesty law, and any individuals, groups or nations that have been complicit in a process of treachery that began with Saif’s capture in 2011, escalating to a more profound level of deception in April, 2016.
+If there are further delays in Saif assuming a public role, it is our duty to challenge those who continue to detain him unlawfully, defying the general amnesty law.